-It is Kestrel Verifiers' opinion that there will be no net increase in GHG emissions.
-The project list shown in Appendix A of MMSD's Framework shows many projects which will result in increased operational and energy efficiency.
-Since the treatment capacity remains the same, no net GHG emissions impact is expected from the projects.
-Furthermore, the addition of natural areas and open space through the Greenseams Program, can be seen as a net negative for GHG emissions impact.
+It is Kestrel Verifiers' opinion that there will be no net increase in GHG emissions as a result of financed projects.
+MMSD's Green Bond Framework Appendix A shows many projects that will result in increased operational and energy efficiency.
+Since the treatment capacity remains the same, no net GHG emissions increase is expected.
+Furthermore, addition of natural areas and open space through the Greenseams Program, can be seen as a net negative for GHG emissions impact.